Winegrowing

 Champagne

-In Champagne, the average surface area per farm is around 2.5 hectares.
-This small size is explained by the high yields and high added value of Champagne.
+In Champagne, the average acreage per estate is around 2.5 hectares.
+This small size is explained by the high yields and the very strong added value of champagne.
+The median DVF price exceeds €1,000,000/ha in 2025: access to this vineyard is therefore reserved for investors with very substantial capital.
+See vineyard prices in Champagne.

 Rhône Valley

-In the Rhône Valley, the size of farms varies considerably between prestigious appellations such as Hermitage and larger production areas such as the Côtes du Rhône.
+In the Rhône Valley, the size of estates varies considerably between prestigious appellations such as Hermitage and the broader production areas such as the Côtes du Rhône.
+The median DVF price stands at €20,357/ha in 2025.
+See vineyard prices in the Rhône Valley.

 Technical and regulatory aspects